Aswathi289/PNEUNOMIA-DETECTION-USING-CNN/README.md

   validation accuracy of 99.517 percentage.
 - After evaluating the model on the test dataset, it achieved a test loss of 0.0241 and test accuracy of 99.356 percentage.
+# CONCLUSION
+- The developed model demonstrated promising accuracy in classifying chest X-ray images of Pneumonia, Normal, Tuberculosis, and Covid using machine learning techniques, indicating its potential for accurate diagnosis of various chest conditions.
+- Convolutional neural networks (CNNs) proved effective in extracting relevant features and patterns from the X-ray images, contributing to the model’s successful classification performance.
+- Accurate classification of chest X-ray images has the potential to significantly assist in early detection and diagnosis, ultimately benefiting patient outcomes.
+- This project highlights the valuable role of machine learning in automating image analysis and aiding decision-making in the medical field.
+However, certain limitations, such as dataset constraints, and opportunities for further model enhancements should be considered for future research and development.